 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency

-Care Giving and Child Care is considered to be a moderate bonus-based field due to the generally limited involvement in direct revenue generation, with exceptions of course.
+Care Giving and Child Care is considered to be a moderate bonus-based field.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.

 48% of surveyed staff in Care Giving and Child Care reported that they haven't received any bonuses or incentives in the previous year while 52% said that they received at least one form of monetary bonus.

 Those who got bonuses reported rates ranging from 3% to 6% of their annual salary.